usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/AlgebraicDataType/AlgebraicDataType.md

 The user-defined types in Rascal are either concrete ((SyntaxDefinition))s, ((Declarations-Alias))es, or ((AlgebraicDataType))s ("ADTs").
 We use ADTs to define the shapes of structured, hierarchical data, that can also be recursive.
 Many think of ADTs as tree-like data-structures, others think of them as many-sorted algebraic signatures, and then again the concept of a "case class" from object-oriented programming also comes very close.

-In Rascal, algebraic data types have to be declared first by listing for each type a number of ((Value-Constructor))s, and then values can be constructed using ((Expressions-Call)) to the declared constructor functions.
+In Rascal, algebraic data types have to be declared first by listing for each type a number of ((Values-Constructor))s, and then values can be constructed using ((Expressions-Call)) to the declared constructor functions.

 Constructor declarations are very much like function signatures:
 * They have positional parameters with types
 * They have keyword parameters with types and default values.

 However, unlike function signatures, constructor signatures can not have ((Patterns)) as parameters.
-Only ((Pattern-Variable))s are allowed.
+Only ((Patterns-Variable))s are allowed.

 Algebraic data-types can have type parameters, such as ((util::Maybe)) for more generically applicable data-structures.